majorsilence/My-FyiReporting/Readme.txt

 TODO (if not already patches on fyi reporting forum):
-1. Tooltips on designer buttons
-2. Drag and Drop report into designer
+* Drag and Drop report into designer
-3. Pass report path to RdlDesigner.exe when executing and have it open the report
+* Pass report path to RdlDesigner.exe when executing and have it open the report
-4. Can shrink on horizontal space if row is suppressed
+* Can shrink on horizontal space if row is suppressed